Cyclotron: History

 To construct the first such device, Lawrence used large electromagnets recycled from obsolete arc converters provided by the Federal Telegraph Company.

-He was assisted by a graduate student, M. Stanley Livingston Their first working cyclotron became operational in January 1931.
-This machine had a radius of 4.5 in, and accelerated protons to an energy up to 80 keV.
+He was assisted by a graduate student, M. Stanley Livingston.
+Their first working cyclotron became operational on January 2, 1931.
+This machine had a diameter of 4.5 in, and accelerated protons to an energy up to 80 keV.

 At the Radiation Laboratory on the campus of the University of California, Berkeley (now the Lawrence Berkeley National Laboratory), Lawrence and his collaborators went on to construct a series of cyclotrons which were the most powerful accelerators in the world at the time; a 27 in 4.8 MeV machine (1932), a 37 in 8 MeV machine (1937), and a 60 in 16 MeV machine (1939).
 Lawrence received the 1939 Nobel Prize in Physics for the invention and development of the cyclotron and for results obtained with it.

-The first European cyclotron was constructed in the Soviet Union in the physics department of the V.G.
+The first European cyclotron was constructed in 1934 in the Soviet Union by Mikhail Alekseevich Eremeev, at the Leningrad Physico-Technical Institute.
+It was a small design based on a prototype by Lawrence, with a 28 cm diameter capable of achieving 530 keV proton energies.
+Research quickly refocused around the construction of a larger MeV-level cyclotron, in the physics department of the V.G.
 Khlopin Radium Institute in Leningrad, headed by Vitaly Khlopin.
-This Leningrad instrument was first proposed in 1932 by George Gamow and Lev Mysovskii and was installed and became operative by 1937.
+This instrument was first proposed in 1932 by George Gamow and Lev Mysovskii and was installed and became operative in March 1937 at 100 cm (39 in) diameter and 3.2 MeV proton energies.